Sialitech/label-siali/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 ```

-After you set up and configure the AWS Lambda function, set up the Amazon API Gateway to permit access between AWS Lambda and Label Studio.
+After you set up and configure the AWS Lambda function, set up the Amazon API Gateway to permit access between AWS Lambda and Siali Label.

 ## Set up the Amazon API Gateway

-Set up the Amazon API Gateway to allow the webhook events sent from Label Studio to reach the AWS Lambda function.
-If you're using an Amazon VPC to host Label Studio, you can use a VPC endpoint instead of the Amazon API gateway, but this example only covers the setup for the Amazon API Gateway.
+Set up the Amazon API Gateway to allow the webhook events sent from Siali Label to reach the AWS Lambda function.
+If you're using an Amazon VPC to host Siali Label, you can use a VPC endpoint instead of the Amazon API gateway, but this example only covers the setup for the Amazon API Gateway.

 1. Specify a region.
 This example uses `us-east-2` as a default region.
 If you're using a different AWS region, update the `REGION` variable to the AWS region that you're using.
 From the command line, run the following:
 ```bash